kevikoech/blender_addon_tutorial/reference_api_usage.rst

 The reference API covers ``bpy.types``, which stores types accessed via ``bpy.context`` - *The user context* or ``bpy.data`` - *Blend file data*.

-Other modules such as ``bge``, ``bmesh`` and ``aud`` are not using blenders data API so this document doesn't apply to these modules.
+Other modules such as ``bge``, ``bmesh`` and ``aud`` are not using Blenders data API so this document doesn't apply to these modules.

 Data Access
 ===========

-The most common case for using the reference API is to find out how to access data.
+The most common case for using the reference API is to find out how to access data in the blend file.

-Before going any further its best to be aware of ID Data-Blocks in blender since you will often find properties relative to them.
+Before going any further its best to be aware of ID Data-Blocks in Blender since you will often find properties relative to them.